Starting the Body Program

 If your appeal is unfortunately denied, there are three options:

-• The first is to pay cash for the medication: Costs for branded medication can range from approximately $900-$1,500 per month of treatment.
+The first is to pay cash for the medication: Costs for branded medication can range from approximately $900-$1,500 per month of treatment.
 If you go this route, we’ll help you navigate your options — like savings cards.
-Drug manufacturers may provide savings cards to help reduce costs.
+If you have commercial insurance, you may be able to use savings cards provided by the drug manufacturer to help reduce costs.
 We'll help you through the best next steps if applicable.

-• The third option is to cancel the Body Program: Should you choose to cancel your subscription, you can do so through your Ro account.
+The third option is to cancel your Body membership: Should you choose to cancel your subscription, you can do so through your Ro account.
 Learn more.

 Other questions

-Unfortunately, you cannot join the Body Program if you have government insurance (regardless of whether you have additional commercial/employer insurance or are willing to pay cash out of pocket).
+Unfortunately, you cannot join the Body membership if you have government insurance (regardless of whether you have additional commercial/employer insurance or are willing to pay cash out of pocket).

 This includes those with any form of government healthcare coverage (including programs such as Medicare, Medicare Supplement Plans, Medicaid, or TRICARE), whether it’s your primary or secondary coverage.
 Certain federal government insurance programs impose mandatory billing requirements on providers when they treat beneficiaries.
 Because of this, Ro-affiliated providers are unable to work with beneficiaries of these programs.